polterguy/phosphorusfive/plugins/p5.web/README.md

 * [p5.web.session.list]

-For those not aquinted with how the session object works, it is often a memory based in-process storage, for objects you wish to associate with a single session (user activity), for as long as a user is actively using your web site.
+For those not aquinted with how the session object works, it is often a memory based in-process storage, for objects you wish to associate with a single session (user), for as long as a user is actively using your web site.
 When the server is rebooted, the user leaves your website, or some other disaster occurs, all session variables are discarded and lost.

 The session object _can_ (optionally, through configuring your web.config for instance), be stuffed into a database, making it cross-process enabled, and so on.
 But by default, it is in memory.
 All objects stored into the session, are only accessible for the currently visiting client, and only for the lifespan of his "session".
-Often iit times out after some minutes (20 minutes by default) of inactivity, which means the user will loose all his session variables if he does not somehow, interact with your website, for 20 minutes.
+Often it times out after some minutes (20 minutes by default) of inactivity, which means the user will loose all his session variables if he does not somehow, interact with your website for 20 minutes.

 To show you an example of it, imagine the following code.